wp-plugins/ajax-event-calendar/readme.txt

 Contributors: eranmiller
 Tags: multi-user, calendar, event, ajax, filter Requires at least: 3.1
-Tested up to: 3.1.3
+Tested up to: 3.2
-Stable tag: 0.9.7.1
+Stable tag: 0.9.8

-Provides a hybrid Google/OSX interface for multiple users to manage events in a community calendar.
+A fully localized Google/OSX hybrid interface for multiple users to manage events in a community calendar.

 == Description ==

-Provides a hybrid Google/OSX interface which enables registered users (with required access) to add, edit and delete events in a community calendar, viewable by all blog visitors.
+A fully localized Google/OSX hybrid interface which enables users (registered with the necessary access) to add, edit and delete events in a community calendar viewable by all blog visitors.

-* **ATTENTION!** The template override has been replaced with a new shortcode to accommodate a wider range of themes, see installation instructions for details
-* Users can only edit and delete events they create
+If you enjoy the use of this plugin please [rate it and confirm compatibility](http://wordpress.org/extend/plugins/ajax-event-calendar/)

+=  Features =

 * Dynamic category-based near-instant event filtering
 * Dynamically generated calendar contributor list (sidebar widget)
-* Display upcoming events in a list (sidebar widget)
+* Upcoming events list, that displays details of an event when clicked (sidebar widget)
+* Users assigned the Calendar Contributor role can edit and delete events they create
 * Auto-generated Google Maps link, based on event address fields
-* Multi-language support - please email translations to plugins@eranmiller.com so I can package them in future releases of the plugin
+* Date and time formatting, via integrated blog settings
+* Multi-language Support

-= Administrative =
+= Administators can... =

+* Edit and delete any event
-* Administrators can edit and delete all events
+* Create, edit and delete event categories
-* Current calendar month activity report
-* Event category management
-* Added column "event counts" in the Users table, for tracking event creation by user
+* View an activity report of the current month's event creation
+* View the total number of events created ("event counts") by user, in the blog Users menu
+* Control calendar date and time format via blog settings
-* Control which event detail fields to display and require
+* Control which event fields to display and require

-= Options =

-* Add, edit or delete event category types
-* Settings Toggle: Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
+* Limit event creation to a pre-defined window of time: between the next 30-minute interval and one year
+* Password protect the front-end calendar
-* Settings Toggle: Display of WordPress Login/Register links (Admin menu) on the front-end Calendar, links directly to event administration
+* Show/Hide WordPress Login/Register links (Admin menu) on the front-end Calendar
-* Front-end calendar can be password protected
+* Show/Hide calendar weekends
-* Display a contributors list in sidebar by using "Calendar Contributors" Widget
+* Display a contributors list in the sidebar using the "Calendar Contributors" Widget
-* Display a upcoming events in sidebar by using "Upcoming Events" Widget
+* Display a list of upcoming events in the sidebar using the "Upcoming Events" Widget

+= Languages =
+* Dutch
+* French
+* German
+* Lithuanian
+* Portuguese
+* Spanish
+* Turkish

 == Installation ==

-1. The easiest way to install this plugin is through the integrated WordPress plugin installer
+1. The easiest method of installation is via the integrated WordPress plugin installer
-1. To create the front-end (non-administrative) calendar view: create a new (or use an existing) page and type **[calendar]** in the page content, save and you're done!
+1. To display the front-end calendar follow the instructions in the screenshots section

 == Frequently Asked Questions ==

+= I would like to add a language to the supported list = Send translations to plugins@eranmiller.com and I will package them in future releases of the plugin

+= What capabilities does this plugin include and how can I assign them to a role? = The plugin comes with a custom role called Calendar Contributor (which allows assigned users to add, edit and delete their own calendar events).
+For more options install the [Capability Manager](http://wordpress.org/extend/plugins/capsman/) plugin and the following plugin capabilities to roles as desired:

+aec_add_events: allows a user to add, edit and delete their own calendar events

+aec_manage_events: allows a user to add, edit and delete all calendar events

+aec_manage_calendar: allows a user to modify calendar settings, control which event fields to display and require, modify categories, and view the activity report

+= I upgraded the plugin to 0.9.6 and the front-end calendar no longer appears = To accommodate a wider range of themes, the front-end calendar installation, as of this version, depends on a shortcode - see the [Installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.

+= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
+If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.

 = How do I manage (add, edit, delete) events? =
 As with Google Calendars, to add an event, simply click on a date in the administrative calendar view.
-Users can only edit and delete events they create.
-Administrators can edit and delete all events.
+Only users assigned the aec_add_events capability can edit and delete events they create.
+Users assigned the aec_manage_events capability can edit and delete all events.

+= How do I manage (add, edit, delete) categories? =
+To add a category, simply enter the desired category name in the input field, select a background color and click Add.
+Only users assigned the aec_manage_calendar capability can manage categories.

+= How does the calendar filter work? =
+The filter appears only when more than one event category has been created.

 = The calendar won't let me create events prior to the current date = By default, event creation is restricted to "Enforce event creation between 30 minutes and one year from the current time".
 To remove this restriction, uncheck the "Enforce event creation..." checkbox in the Settings menu, under the Calendar sub-menu.

-= I upgraded the plugin and the calendar no longer appears = Go to the Calendar Options page in the Settings menu and if none of the checkboxes are selected, select **Reset Settings** and click **Save Settings**.
-If the calendar still does not appear, please post the issue in the [Support Forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10 "forum") and include your URL for troubleshooting purposes.

-= I upgraded the plugin to 0.9.6 and the front-end calendar no longer appears = To accommodate a wider range of themes, the front-end calendar installation, as of this version, depends on a shortcode - see the [Installation tab](http://wordpress.org/extend/plugins/ajax-event-calendar/installation/) for details.

 = What does this plugin remove when deleted? =
-The event and category databases, custom calendar roles and capabilities, plugin options and widget settings are permanently removed.
+The event and category databases, calendar contributor role, plugin capabilities, plugin options and widget settings are permanently removed.

-= How does the calendar filter work? =
-The filter appears only when more than one event category has been created.

 = What happens to user events when they are deleted? = All events associated with a deleted user are permanently deleted.